Anish7-anish/WolfEvents-Event-Management-System/README.md

-## WolfEvents Event Management System
+# WolfEvents Event Management System

+Welcome to the WolfEvents Event Management System!
+This system allows users to manage events, book tickets, and leave reviews for attended events.
+Admins have additional privileges such as managing users, events, rooms, and reviews.

 Below is a guide to help you navigate through the system effectively.

-### The application is deployed on VCL: http://152.7.176.57:8080/
+## The application is deployed on VCL: http://152.7.176.57:8080/

-### Admin Account
+## Admin Account

 For reviewers with admin privileges, you can log in using the following credentials:
 - **Email**: admin@example.com
 - **Password**: password

-### Getting Started

-1. **Login or Register**: If you're a new user, click on the "Register" button to create an account.
-If you already have an account, simply log in using your credentials.

-### Event Management

-2. **All Events**: Explore all available events by clicking on "All Events."
-You can filter events based on event name, category, or price range to find the perfect one for you.
-Events can be edited or destroyed when you click on "show".
+## Functionalities
+## Admin:
+1. **Login**: Login using admin credentials.
+2. **All Events**: Click on "All Events" to view, create, edit, and delete events.

-3. **Booking Tickets**: Once you've found an event you're interested in, click on Book to book tickets.
-Select the number of tickets you want and proceed to checkout.
+3. **Book Tickets**: In "All Events," click on "Book Tickets" to book tickets for yourself or other users by entering the number of tickets, and choosing the user.

-### User Dashboard
+4. **All Attendees**: Click on "All Attendees" to view all attendees signed up for the system.
+Admin can create, edit, and delete attendees.
+5. **All Event Tickets**: View tickets booked by all users in "All Event Tickets" and edit and delete them.
+6. **Booking History**: View tickets booked by the admin in "Booking History."
+7. **My Reviews**: Access reviews written by the admin in "My Reviews."
+You can view, create, edit and delete reviews.
+8. **All Reviews**: Access reviews written by all users in "All Reviews."
+You can filter by attendee name, email, and event name.
+Admin can view, create, edit and delete reviews.
+9. **Edit Profile**: Update admin profile details except for the email address in "Edit Profile."

+## Attendee:
+1. **Register**: Register by clicking on "Register" if you are a new user.
+2. **Login**: Log in by clicking on "Login" for existing users by entering valid credentials.
+3. **All Events**: Click on "All Events" to view all available events.
+4. **Book Tickets**: Book tickets for yourself or other users by entering the number of tickets and choosing the user in "Book Tickets."
-4. **Booking History**: Keep track of all your booked tickets in the "Booking History" section.
-You can also cancel tickets booked.
+5. **Booking History**: View all tickets booked by the attendee in "Booking History."

-5. **My Reviews**: Access reviews written by you in the "My Reviews" section.
-You can edit your reviews if needed to provide feedback on your event experiences.
+6. **My Reviews**: Access reviews written by the attendee in "My Reviews."
+You can view, create, edit and delete reviews.

-6. **All Reviews**: Access reviews written by other attendees and filter using event name, attendee name, attendee email.
+7. **All Reviews**: Access reviews written by all users in "All Reviews."
+You can filter by attendee name, email, and event name.

-7. **Edit Profile**: Update your profile details such as email, password, address, phone number, and card info in the "Edit Profile" section.
-Note that admin users cannot edit their email addresses.
+8. **Edit Profile**: Edit your profile details in "Edit Profile."

-8. **Delete Account**: If you wish to delete your account, you can do so in the "Delete Account" section.
+9. **Delete Account**: If you wish to delete your account, you can do so in the "Delete Account" section.
 This action will permanently remove your account along with all associated tickets and reviews.
-Admin cannot delete their account.

-9. **Logout**: Click on the "Logout" button to securely log out of your account and return to the home page.
+## Installation
+To install and run this application, follow these steps:

+1. Clone this repository to your local machine using git clone https://github.ncsu.edu/atoorpu/CSC_ECE_517_Spring2024_Program_2.git
+2. Change into the project directory using cd CSC_ECE_517_Spring2024_Program_2
+3. Install the necessary dependencies using: bundle install
+4. Create the database using rails db:create
+5. Run the database migrations using rails db:migrate
+6. Seed the database with sample data using rails db:seed
+7. Start the server using rails server
+8. Open your web browser and go to http://localhost:3000 to access the application